AdobeDocs/commerce-merchant-services.en/help/payment-services/test-validate.md

 Use PayPal's Credit Card Generator to [generate random credit card information](https://www.paypal.com/us/smarthelp/article/where-can-i-find-test-credit-card-numbers-ts2157) for testing.

-To test Apple Pay, a PayPal Smart Button, in sandbox mode, you must have an [Apple Developer Account](https://developer.apple.com/programs/enroll/), complete with fake credit card and billing information.
+To test Apple Pay in sandbox mode, you must have an [Apple Developer Account](https://developer.apple.com/programs/enroll/), complete with fake credit card and billing information.

 >[!NOTE]
 >